01 of 18

 Then there is hot process soap which mixes the oils and lye – and then adds extra heat to jump start the saponification process and basically “cooks” the soap to completion.

-With cold process soap, the saponification process takes 24-36 hours to complete, with hot process, the saponification is done when the soap is done cooking.
+With cold process soap, the saponification process takes 24 to 36 hours to complete, with hot process, the saponification is done when the soap is done cooking.
 It may seem an odd addition of extra work...but there are a couple of benefits of hot process soap:

 - Since you add fragrance and additives after the soap has cooked, they do not come in contact with the lye.
 This can be more gentle on fragile fragrance oils, and can reduce the lye’s effect on botanicals like flower petals and lavender buds which turn brownish black when they contact the lye.